 What about the Intercontinental in Koh Samui? :)

 In line with what I have mentioned before about Koh Tao being more of a backpacker destination, prices on the island are also a little cheaper.
 Koh Samui is in general more expensive than Koh Tao.
 Koh Samui is also more touristy, there is an airport and mass tourism is a Koh Samui issue.
 With mass tourism comes higher prices.
 That said it is still very much possible to visit Koh Samui on a backpacker budget.
 Check out this guide for visiting Koh Samui on a budget.

 Getting to Koh Tao and Koh Samui

 Koh Samui has definitely a broader range of accommodation options.
-For a real luxury getaway you need to be in Samui where you will find the big 5* resorts, for a homey feeling head to Koh Tao.
-The better nightlife is for sure in Samui but a piece of paradise is easier to find in Koh Tao.
+For a real luxury getaway you need to be in Koh Samui where you will find the big 5* resorts, for a homey feeling and boutique style head to Koh Tao.
+The better nightlife is for sure in Koh Samui but a piece of paradise is easier to find in Koh Tao.

 You might also be interested in reading my ultimate guide for Island Hopping Thailand in where I explain you what to expect on which island.
 Curious how much a trip to Thailand will cost you?
 Click on the link to see what you will pay for food, transport, accommodation and alcohol.
 If you still need help planning a trip to Thailand then let me know.